wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-onboard-users/includes/2-plan-how-drive-adoption-of-teams.md

 ### Envision

-The Envision phase is where you identify and bring together the members of your roll out team.
+The Envision phase is where you identify and bring together the members of your rollout team.
 You'll also assess how ready your organization is to change its communication tools.
 This stage is critical as you're setting business goals to measure success.
 Objectives at this stage include:

 - Assemble your team.
 - Define a business strategy.